jweissman/hero/README.md

 }
 ```

 Note we're inventing the 'target' language wholesale here.
-(We'll see later how to make use of the
+We'll see later how to make use of the
-resulting document tree that results from rendering components.)
+resulting document tree that results from rendering components.
+What is important in order to make
+use of the parsing API is that we follow the same structure as the component definition: `[ symbol,

 ### Components with state